 Sedation dentistry with a certified registered nurse-anesthetist, also called ‘sleep dentistry’, offers patients with dental phobias a way to completely relax during their dental treatment.
 You can catch up on years of dental neglect in as little as one or two visits, depending on the treatment needed.
 You won’t notice or remember a thing about your dental visit.
 It’s as if you ‘sleep’ through the entire treatment.

 Another option is anesthesia gas.
-This non-sedation option helps you relax and feel comfortable during your treatment.
-Shamblott Family Dentistry offers a money-saving coupon for FREE anesthesia gas at your next appointment.
+This non-sedation option helps you relax and feel comfortable during your treatment. ask about our money-saving coupon for anesthesia gas at your next appointment.

 Make an Appointment Today